Dynamic-Capital/Dynamic-Capital/docs/education/grading-and-scoring.md

       how referencing and indexing emphasis may shift.
 - [ ] Archive final scores, feedback, and adjustment logs to support accreditation reviews and continuous improvement.

+## In Simple Terms

+- Referencing and indexing organise knowledge so others can locate and verify the ideas you cite.
+- Grading turns that performance into letters, percentages, GPAs, or divisions that stakeholders understand.
+- Scores summarise how well each requirement was met, and many rubrics reserve explicit marks for referencing accuracy and index quality when they matter.

 ## Key Takeaways